Due: week 4.

 The programs to be written will demonstrate the usage of threads to do non-cooperative work on shared data.
 The access to the shared data must be protected by using mutexes.

 From time to time, as well as at the end, an inventory check operation shall be run.
-It shall check that all the sold products and all the money are justified by the recorded bills.
+It shall check that, for each product type, the total amount of that product in all warehouses is the same as in the beginning.

-Two sales involving distinct products must be able to update their quantities independently (without having to wait for the same mutex).
+Two moves involving distinct warehouses, or involving disjoint sets of products, must be able to be processed independently (without having to wait for the same mutex).

 We have concurrently run transfer operations, to be executer on multiple threads.
-Each operation transfers a given amount of money from one account to someother account, and also appends the information about the transfer to the logs of both accounts.
+Each operation transfers a given amount of money from one account to someother account.

 From time to time, as well as at the end of the program, a consistency check shall be executed.
-It shall verify that the amount of money in each account corresponds with the operations records associated to that account, and also that all operations on each account appear also in the logs of the source or destination of the transfer.
+It shall verify that the total amount of money in all accounts is the same as in the beginning.

 Two transaction involving distinct accounts must be able to proceed independently (without having to wait for the same mutex).